visit-dav/visit/src/doc/tutorials/CCL.rst

      - comp_num_procs

-Next, we use the Connected Components Summary via python on one of our plot to obtain this info.
+Next, we use the Connected Components Summary via python on one of our plots to obtain this info.

 #.
 Launch VisIt's Command Line Interface (CLI) (*Controls Menu->Launch CLI*)